apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 it tells us whether in the first state of the execution, our temporal property holds true
 (recall that we named the property "RequestWillBeFulfilled").
+To understand why this is necessary, imagine you only knew whether the formula holds from *the current state* onward.
+Then at the end of the trace, there is no way to know whether the formula held in the very first state.
+But in the very first state, no loop has been closed, thus the trace cannot be a counterexample yet.
+Since when we check temporal properties, we want to know whether they hold in the first state, we need this additional variable to remember that fact.

 ## Further reading